cvfish/PangaeaTracking/README.md

 #2.
 Data

-One example sequence is available at on [google drive](https://drive.google.com/drive/folders/0B8-9V4y1N7pxZExaMlE3bnc3Mzg).
+One example sequence is available at [google drive](https://drive.google.com/drive/folders/0B8-9V4y1N7pxZExaMlE3bnc3Mzg).

 #3.
 Examples

 After building PangaeaTracking and preparing the data, you are ready to run the scripts in examples folder.
 Check examples/Yiwan.sh for usage.

+#4.
+GUI usage

+For rotating the 3d model in 2d image plane, use the middle mouse button.

 ------